 Wash and dry the tomatoes, and add them to a blender with the lime juice, honey and cumin.
 Blend just for a few seconds, until it's mostly smooth with a few tomato pieces here and there.

 Pour the mixture into a sauce pan over medium heat, and let it simmer for about 5 minutes -- just long enough to bring the flavors together.
 Season to taste with salt and pepper and set it aside.
 (Here's How to Season to Taste.)

 Once the chiles are roasted and peeled (here's How to Roast and Peel Peppers), use a paring knife to cut off the stem.

-Very gently use your finger to remove the seeds -- most of them are attached at the top.
-Then carefully turn each pepper up side down and shake it a bit to loosen any remaining seeds.
-(If you can't seem to get them out and you're sure there are still quit a few, you can pour a little water inside and then turn it up side down.
+Very gently use your fingers to remove the seeds -- most of them are attached at the top.
+Then carefully turn each pepper upside down and shake it a bit to loosen any remaining seeds.
+(If you can't seem to get them out and you're sure there are still quit a few, you can pour a little water inside and then turn it upside down.
 If you're left with just a few, that's okay.

 Slice the fish fillets into long strips that are just about the size of the openings at the top of each chile.
 They narrow towards the bottom, so you may need to trim the fish accordingly.
 You can then use those scraps to fill in any gaps towards the top.

 Season both sides of the fish with salt and pepper, and then very gently fill each chile with it.
 Though the goal is to keep them intact, it's okay if the chile splits, as it will still hold together pretty well when you cook them.
 Set aside.

 Add the egg to a very shallow plate and use a fork to blend it.
 Set aside.

 Add the flour, chile powder, cumin, salt and pepper to another shallow plate and mix it gently.
 Set aside.